The Honor Code

 10. The board will make decisions about responsibility and sanction(s), if appropriate, during closed sessions, and their decisions regarding responsibility shall be based on the evidential standard of "fair preponderance."
 The board is responsible for determining if it is more likely than not that the alleged violation occurred.
 The party bringing the charges need not provide evidence beyond a reasonable doubt in a hearing.
 Decisions rendered during hearings shall be by majority vote of the voting members present.
 The board will forward its finding and recommended sanction(s) to the vice president for student affairs as a binding recommendation, to be modified only in extraordinary circumstances.

 11. The University requires that judicial boards and administrative staff maintain confidentiality regarding judicial matters.
 Individual(s) who reported the alleged violation(s) will be informed of the board's decision.
 Information about assigned sanctions will be shared with reporting parties as deemed appropriate by the board.
-The vice president for student affairs may share information about judicial charges, findings, and sanctions with University personnel who, at the discretion of the vice president, have a legitimate need to know.
+The dean for academic advancement may share information about judicial charges, findings, and sanctions with University personnel who, at the discretion of the dean, have a legitimate need to know.

 E. Hearing Findings